An amazing opportunity has arisen to join one of the premier zoos in East Anglia.

-The successful candidate will lead and inspire our existing team of 21 keepers, overseeing the care and management of our diverse collection of animals.
-Taxa include primates, felids, canids, large hoofstock (including giraffe), birds and other small mammals.
+The successful candidate will lead and inspire our existing team of 22 keepers, overseeing the care and management of our diverse collection of animals.
+Taxa include primates, felids, canids, large hoofstock (including giraffe), other small mammals and birds.

 Flexibility is key to the successful operation of the animal department as a whole and the Head Keeper is expected to provide cover and assistance to the Animal Manager in all aspects of the management of the department.
 This is a supervisory role and there is a significant amount of administrative work involved.

 Ensure and maintain the highest level of care for animals, enclosures and surroundings.

 Ensure effective day to day supervision and motivation of the keeping staff and maintain adequate staffing levels.

 Actively promote training and development of keeping staff.

 Report to the Animal Manager on all areas of operation within the department

 Understand, operate and ensure that all keepers work in accordance with the Zoo Health and Safety Policy and procedures.